This is What Science Says About People Who Enjoy Alone Time

-Time alone helps us keep in touch with our internal world, thoughts and emotions.
-Those who are like this face stressful and anxiety causing situations much better.
-As a result, this alone time promotes a solid personality.
+Time alone helps us keep in touch with our internal world, thoughts, and emotions.
+People who enjoy time on their own face stressful and anxiety-ridden situations much better.
+Thus, this alone time promotes a solid personality.

 “Solitude sometimes is the best society, and short retirement urges sweet return.”